 Two loading docks are located at the lowest level: a service floor on the next level houses 13,445 sq ft of supply and food storage, administrative offices, preparation areas, and informal and formal dining rooms.
 The main level includes the cadet dining area, kitchen facilities and two dishwashing sections; and the mezzanine level (staff tower) includes offices and a limited dining area reserved for the Superintendent, Commandant of Cadets, Dean of Faculty and the Cadet Wing Commander and staff.

 Ever since opening, Mitchell Hall has served the mandatory meals family style.
 Cold food items are placed on tables prior to the start of the meal and hot food items are served to cadets from warming carts within 5 minutes after taking their seats.
 Family style dining is based on providing 10 servings of each item in serving dishes, which are passed around the table by cadets.

-A Registered Dietitian and a Dietetic Technician support an extensive nutrition program for Mitchell Hall.
+Two registered dieticians support an extensive nutrition program for Mitchell Hall.
 Nutrition counseling is provided for weight loss, weight gain, eating disorders, sports nutrition, vegetarianism, dental soft/liquid diets when indicated, or just healthy eating.
 Vegetarian, light and heavy/training diets are prepared for those cadets requiring special menus.

-Nutrition Management also oversees the Food Testing Program for Mitchell Hall, allowing cadets to test new food items and give input.
+Nutrition Management also oversees the Food Testing Program for Mitchell Hall, allowing cadets to test new food items and provide feedback.
 In addition to our customer comment forms provided at every meal, Mitchell Hall also holds monthly Food Focus Groups with cadets to allow cadets the opportunity to give constructive feedback to management.
 During these focus groups, management is also able to address any concerns or changes occurring within the building.